 I’m not even a tiny bit sorry to be sharing such an irresistible recipe with you today.

-I created this sauce for a recipe due out shortly, but having made it, I can think of too many good ways to use this spread that it would be a shame not to elevate it to it’s own dedicated recipe & write-up.
+I created this sauce for a Linzer cookie recipe, but having made it, I can think of too many good ways to use this spread that it would be a shame not to elevate it to its own dedicated recipe & write-up.

 Here are my thoughts on how to enjoy this downright delicious Spreadable Orange Caramel: